SitrakaResearchAndPOC/nuradio_gnb/README.md

     if check_ip; then
         echo
         echo "Scenario 3 : OGSTUN Interface is configured with IP Address"
-# ALL GREP SHOULD BE ALIGN IN THE FIRST

         ifconfig ogstun | \
         grep --color=always -E \
                 -e "^ogstun:|" \